bilgino/angularforddd/README.md

 }
 ```

-In the second example the domain logic is loosely coupled from the UI controller.
+In the second example, domain logic is loosely coupled from the UI controller.
 Encapsulation protects the integrity of the model data.
 Keeping the model as independent as possible improves usability and allows easier refactoring.
 **Neither domain state nor domain logic should be coded in UI controllers**.